 When thinking about how to detox from cocaine, we would highly recommend that you look at detoxing within a well-monitored and medically-assisted environment, so that you are kept safe and comfortable throughout the process.

-Within this blog, we will look at what to expect when you detox from cocaine, what you can do to help yourself during the withdrawal process, and how Priory Group’s detoxification programme can support you throughout.
+Within this blog, we will look at what to expect when you detox from cocaine, what you can do to help yourself during the withdrawal process, and how our drug detox process can support you throughout.
 While the idea of detoxing can be scary, it is an important step to take so that you can enjoy your life away from the impact of cocaine once again.